hmcts/cmc-sequence-migration/README.md

-# citizen and Legal sequence number migration
+# Citizen and Legal sequence number migration

 Citizen and Legal Sequence Number migration to PAAS